 Medical Assistant vs Licensed Practical Nurse

-Current RNs with associate degrees can enroll in 2-3 year programs, and applicants who have a bachelor’s degree in other fields can apply their general education credits to the BSN for a program that can take anywhere from 12-18 months to complete.
+Medical employers typically require RNs to hold a 4-year Bachelor of Science in Nursing (BSN).
+Depending on the employer, an associate degree might suffice.
+Current RNs with associate degrees can enroll in 2-3 year programs, and applicants who have a bachelor’s degree in other fields can apply their general education credits to a BSN program (that can take anywhere from 12-18 months to complete).

 Pros and Cons of Becoming a Medical Assistant

-Future MAs seeking an Associate of Applied Science (AAS) degree are usually expected to complete liberal arts classes such as math and English.
-Although students may be able to apply these completed credits to future educational opportunities, associate degree programs are usually more expensive and take longer to complete.
+Associate of Applied Science (AAS) and medical assistant associate degrees take around two years to complete.
+A major benefit of pursuing these degrees is being able to apply completed credits to future educational opportunities.
+That said, associate degree programs are more expensive and take longer to complete.

 Pros and Cons of Becoming an LPN

-Licensed Practical Nurse Salaries
+What Is the Average Licensed Practical Nurse Salary?